 Running is very hard for feet and legs.
 For an untrained person who has not been running regularly, it takes at least a year to make the body’s muscles, ligaments, tendons and bones strong enough to handle the load.
 The most common mistake among beginners is that we want too much too quickly and too intensely.

 Your fitness and muscles are strengthened in about 4-5 weeks, and you clearly notice the improvement.
 But do not allow the training amount to follow the ability of the muscles, because tendons, ligaments and bones have longer adaptation time, which results in strain injuries in these areas and knees and ankles too.

 You should not be sore after every training session, but you will sometimes get a certain amount of fatigue, stiffness and soreness when you start running.
 During the project, you will experience days when you feel tired, cold and unmotivated.
 Maybe you skip a training session.

 It’s a part of the process of getting to know the body better.
 The longer you progress in the training program, the wiser you become at the body’s reactions and how much you can load it.
-If the motivation is down for a few days, go for a quick walk or take the bike instead.
+If the motivation is down for a few days, go for a quick walk, use cross-training or take the bike instead.

 Marathon training requires discipline and willpower.
 Particular in the beginning it can be difficult to overcome the feeling of discomfort when the body isn’t adapted to the loads, but rejoice that regular training makes you more focused, determined and strong.
 The mental side of training is extremely important because when you start getting tired during the marathon, a significant part of the battle takes place up in the head.